2025 World Series: Game 7

 In the bottom of the fourth inning with one out, Dodger reliever Justin Wrobleski nearly hit Giménez with two inside pitches – the second of which Giménez appeared to throw his arm at intentionally in an attempt to get hit – before a third inside pitch did hit Giménez, and resulted in a benches-clearing incident when Giménez argued with Wrobleski.
 Wrobleski allowed a single but eventually finished the inning without allowing a run.
 Scherzer allowed a one-out single in the fifth inning before exiting; he pitched 4 1/3 innings, allowing four hits, one run, and walking one batter while striking out three.
 He was relieved by Louis Varland, who with his 15th appearance of the playoffs set a record for most pitching appearances in a single postseason.
 Varland allowed another hit but also escaped the jam without allowing a run.
 In the top of the sixth inning, the first two Dodgers reached base off Jays reliever Chris Bassitt, with Mookie Betts eventually scoring on sacrifice fly by Edman to cut the Blue Jays' lead to 3–2.
 The Jays immediately answered in the bottom of the inning, when Ernie Clement led off with a single against Game 3 starter Tyler Glasnow, stole second, and scored on a Giménez RBI double to extend the lead to 4–2.
 The Dodgers' attempt to respond in the seventh inning was thwarted when Freddie Freeman grounded into a 3-6-3 double play initiated by Guerrero Jr.

 In the top of the eighth inning, Max Muncy hit a solo home run off Game 5 starter Trey Yesavage to cut the Dodgers' deficit to 4–3, which prompted the Jays to bring in closer Jeff Hoffman for the four-out save.
-Ernie Clement hit a leadoff double off Emmet Sheehan in the bottom of the eighth inning, setting a record for hits in a MLB postseason with 30.
-Dodger Game 5 starter Blake Snell entered in relief; Giménez hit a sharp lineout to drawn-in Muncy at third base, and Snell recorded two more outs to strand Clement at second.
+Ernie Clement hit a leadoff double off Emmet Sheehan in the bottom of the eighth inning, setting a record for hits in an MLB postseason with 30.
+However, Clement was stranded at second and Toronto could not capitalize off the leadoff double.
 In the top of the ninth inning, with the Blue Jays two outs from a championship, Miguel Rojas hit a one-out home run off of Hoffman to tie the game at 4–4.
-Prior to this game, Rojas, who had been put in the line-up for a struggling Andy Pages after Game 5, had not had a hit since the Wild Card Series one month ago.
+Rojas, who had been put in the lineup for Andy Pages after Game 5, had not had a hit since the Wild Card Series one month earlier.
 Rojas became the first player in MLB history with a game-tying home run in the ninth inning or later of a World Series Game 7.
 According to ESPN Insights, the Blue Jays had a 91.7 percent chance to win Game 7 before the homer.